intermine/im-docs/docs/intermine/upgrade.md

 ### Remove InterMine code

-Previously you had to download and compile InterMine.
+Previously, you had to download and compile InterMine.
 Now, instead, you'll be using the compiled InterMine JARs available via Maven.
 This means you should remove all InterMine code from your mine repositories.
 Your mine repositories should only contain your mine \(webapp and dbmodel\) and your mine's custom data sources.

 If you have your mine and bio/sources in your InterMine checkout, instead of in their own repository, you'll have to separate them out.